PART II HOW

 Former employees and early financial backers see the most variation when it comes to selling limitations.
 The majority of companies Founders Circle works with enforce an all-or-nothing requirement on these groups of shareholders, allowing them to participate only if they sell 100 percent of their vested equity holdings.

-For aligned-liquidity programs that do not impose the all-or-nothing sale limitation, the restrictions for former employees and early investors range from being ineligible to participate to being limited to sell 50 percent of vested holdings.
+For employee liquidity programs that do not impose the all-or-nothing sale limitation, the restrictions for former employees and early investors range from being ineligible to participate to being limited to sell 50 percent of vested holdings.

 Set a Price